Ganyu-Studios/stelle-music/README.md

 - **AUTOCOMPLETE**: Stelle will display track results based on your search.
 - **CONTROL**: Stelle provides a necessary (*that I consider*) control over the music.

 * Want to see more?
-Here's an [invitation](https://discord.com/oauth2/authorize?client_id=1241085977544359968&permissions=36793344&integration_type=0&scope=bot+applications.commands) so you can use the bot.
+Add the bot and see!

 ## 📝 License